Opened in 1907, the 6 km Grand Canyon Walk is one of the most iconic hikes in the Blue Mountains and in New South Wales.

-Widely regarded as one of the most impressive walking tracks in the region, the Grand Canyon Walk winds through a stunning landscape of lush rainforests, featuring creek crossings, small waterfalls, towering cliff walls, and dramatic rock overhangs.
+This impressive walking track winds through a stunning landscape of lush rainforests, creek crossings, small waterfalls, towering cliff walls, and dramatic rock overhangs.

-Grand Canyon Walk | |
+| Grand Canyon Walk | |

-Distance: | 6 km (circuit) |
+| Distance: | 6 km (circuit) |

-Duration: | 3 hours (depending on stops) |
+| Duration: | 3 hours (depending on stops) |

-Grade: | Moderate / hard (steep sections) |
+| Grade: | Moderate / hard (steep sections) |

 Getting There

-- Grand Canyon Carpark (map location)
+- Grand Canyon Carpark:

-This car park is designed for visitors to Evans Lookout and should be treated as a fallback option if the main car park is full.
+Small car park with marked parking bays and an accessible walking path to the lookout.
+This car park is primarily for visitors to Evans Lookout and should be treated as a fallback option if the main car park is full.

-NSW National Parks has advised against using this car park because this is a small council car park that overflows very quickly.
-This results in negative impacts on the residents who live there, as well as the roadside vegetation, which has been driven over, trampled and littered.
+A third car park, Neates Glen, is the first one you will see along Evans Lookout Road.
+NSW National Parks has advised not using this car park because it’s a small council car park that overflows very quickly.
+This results in negative impacts on the residents who live there, as well as the roadside vegetation.

 Track Notes